 Come and join the convey, isn’t it a colourful sight….

-In two days time (Sunday), Udon Thani goes to the voting polls for its local elections and the candidates and their bandwagons regularly stream past our house with music bellowing out from loudspeakers.
-I haven’t seen anyone kiss a baby yet but that’s probably because they’d have to exit their motors and face the soi dogs first.
-Politicians are very clever people.
+In two days (Sunday), Udon Thani goes to the voting polls for its local elections, and the candidates and their bandwagons regularly stream past our house with music bellowing out from loudspeakers.
+I haven’t seen anyone kiss a baby yet, but that’s probably because they’d have to get out their pick-ups and face the soi dogs.
+Politicians are very smart people.

 Udon Thani Golf and Country Club….

-At this time of year there’s plenty of rice being planted and harvested in the paddy fields.
+At this time of year, there’s plenty of rice being planted and harvested in the paddy fields.
 This picture was taken from the rear of our house and shows a rice worker hard at work.
-I hope he puts just as much effort into getting the golf green in the top left hand corner up to scratch.
-You could definitely lose a few shots dropping in the drink.
+I hope he puts just as much effort into getting the golf green in the top left-hand corner up to scratch.
+You could lose a few shots dropping in the drink.
 At the moment the hole plays a long eight-iron and at least twelve putts from where I took this shot.

 Kamchanod, a tourist attraction waiting to happen….

 Kamchanod is home to UdonThani’s most famous ghost story and also has the kind of sights seen in this photograph.
-It really is a lovely place to view and if you ever visit this part of Thailand then it’s worth an effort to get there.
-Kamchanod is located near Ban Dung.
+It is a lovely place to view, and if you ever visit this part of Thailand, then it’s worth an effort to get there.
+Kamchanod is near Ban Dung.

 A damsel in distress….

-This really was a damsel in distress.
-The lady was negotiating the waters which surround Kamchanod forest and became stuck in the river’s thick plants.
+A damsel in distress.
+The lady was negotiating the waters which surrounded Kamchanod forest and became stuck in the river’s thick plants.
 One of her fellow workers waded in and helped her back to dry land.
-The water surrounding Kamchanod is believed to be the underground entrance and home to the famous fireball breathing Naga serpent.
+It’s believed the water surrounding Kamchanod is the underground entrance and home to the famous fireball breathing Naga serpent.

 A damsel who’s going to cause a lot of distress….

 Kamchanod again.
-A beautiful Udon Thani girl serving an iced coffee to Wilai.
-She’s surely going to break a few hearts and cause distress to a few local Kamchanod boys.
-You’d have to be ice cool to snare this young lady.
+A beautiful Udon Thani girl is serving an iced coffee.
+She’s undoubtedly going to break a few hearts and cause distress to a few local Kamchanod boys.
+You’d have to be ice-cool to snare this young lady.

 Breaking News….Girl Guides raid village garden….

 Yesterday was Teachers Day in Thailand and the evening before lots of schoolgirls sporting Girl Guides uniforms raided our garden of many of its flowers.
-The Girl Guides special mission was carried out with the approval of Wilai and all that the task force gathered was free.
+The Girl Guides special mission was with Wilai’s approval, and all the flowers they gathered were free of charge.
 I hope the teachers appreciated their colourful rose flower bouquets.